 Quantifying the problem requires measuring it effectively.
 The most common metric is to use the debt held by the public (which excludes what the federal government owes itself) as a percentage of the country’s economy.
 This gives a good idea of how manageable a nation’s debt is.
 U.S. debt held by the public is currently 77 percent of the economy and growing.

-Unless we change course, we will eclipse the all-time debt high not long after a student beginning pre-school now will graduate from high school, and perhaps sooner.
-Debt is forecast to exceed the size of the economy by 2033 and surpass the record of 106 percent by 2035, but that could be optimistic because it assumes policymakers won’t make things worse in the meantime.
+Unless we change course, we will eclipse the all-time debt high at about the same time a student beginning pre-school now will graduate from high school, and perhaps sooner.
+Debt is forecast to near the size of the economy by 2028, but that could be optimistic because it assumes policymakers won’t make things worse in the meantime.

 Founding Fathers like George Washington, Thomas Jefferson, and Alexander Hamilton warned against excessive levels of debt.
 Debt has almost always been with us, but vigilance against extreme debt has been a constant as well.
 We cannot afford to forget that lesson.

 Many students question the usefulness of “Home Ec” until they are living on their own.
 Likewise, the significance of the national debt is not immediately apparent.
 However, large and growing U.S. debt will have a definite impact on families.

 The non-partisan Congressional Budget Office predicts that average income will grow more slowly if national debt continues to rise.
 The average American could stand to lose $55,000 over a 30-year career under this scenario compared to if the debt were on a declining path.
 Moreover, higher interest rates caused by rising debt will make home, auto, and credit card loans more expensive.
 For example, a family with a $300,000 mortgage can expect to pay at least $45,000 more over the course of the mortgage.